-The Government has updated their guidance on getting tested for COVID-19.
+The Government has updated their guidance on getting tested for Covid-19.
 We look at the detail and what this means for unpaid carers.
-You can see the full guidance here.
+We can see the full guidance here.

 *Please note there is separate guidance for England, Wales, Northern Ireland and Scotland.
 At this stage the guidance for England does clearly cover unpaid carers so please note the following summary applies to England only at this stage.
 If you are in Wales, Northern Ireland or Scotland do check the details of who is eligible as you may be eligible for other reasons, such as being over 65 or living with a key-worker.